scicloj/scicloj.github.io/content/en/blog/opening-up/index.md

 We will keep looking inward and outward at the same time: creating small collaborations, helping each other, and reflecting, while reaching out to new crowds and acting more in the public sphere.

-## Community, continuity, and communication
+## Community, collaboration, continuity, and communication

 In our coming expansion to new fields, let us recognize a few of our usual open-source challenges.
 Arguably, knowing them is going to be even more important now.